 Interviews with intake, medical and mental health staff supported by interviews with inmates as well as observation and review of documentation supports the use of the screening information as being on a "need to know" basis and consistent with appropriate custody and security.
-At the time of the audit and for the last 12 months the facility housed two transgender or intersex inmates, 7 lesbian inmates, 2 gender non-conforming and 6 bisexual inmates.
-Staff interviews confirm they understand and are well trained in how to comply with the use of screening information per PREA Standard 115.42.
+Staff interviews confirm they understand and are well trained in how to comply with the use of screening information per agency and facility policies and PREA Standard 115.42.